 “I think I have lived most of my life in a high anxiety state and so I want to know where that came from,” she says.
 “And I keep blaming my parents.
 It would be interesting to know who they’re blaming.”

-It’s a story centred on Austria because, although Ruby was raised in Chicago, her parents, Edmund Wachs and Berta Goldmann, were Jewish émigrés who fled the Nazis.
+It’s a story centred on Austria because, although Ruby was raised in Chicago, her parents, Edmund Wachs and Berta Goldmann, were Jewish émigrés who fled the Nazis before the start of the Second World War.
 “They took the war with them and brought it to our table,” says Ruby.

 It’s a remark that reflects a dysfunctional childhood.
 Her mother had a condition dubbed “hysteria”, while her father was volatile – “a ‘torturer’” in Ruby’s mother’s estimation.

 Neither talked much about the past, but Berta left a suitcase full of photographs, documents and letters that, with limited German, Ruby is unable to read.
 These mementoes prove crucial to Ruby reaching a new understanding of her parents and her wider family.

 In Vienna, Ruby first heads for a prison where her father was imprisoned in 1938, the year the Nazis took control of Austria.
 Edmund had given the impression he was in charge of aerobics in the jail, but the truth is darker.